limscoder/react-present/README.md

 ## Screen sharing and remote meetings

 Slide transitions cause some screen sharing apps like WebEx to have significant lag.
-Disable transitions by pressing `ctrl-t`.
+Disable transitions by pressing `ctrl-t` while viewing the presentation in the browser.